The 3 Best Stretches for Water Polo

 Muscles used in Water Polo

-The gluteals, quads, hamstrings and the calf muscles (gastrocnemius and soleus) provide most of the lift needed to drive the player through the water after the ball.
+The gluteals, quads, hamstrings, and the calf muscles (gastrocnemius and soleus) provide most of the lift needed to drive the player through the water after the ball.
 The calf muscles join at the ankle, adding stability to the movement of the feet through the water.
 The peroneal muscle group, on the outside of the lower leg, helps to stabilize the body during motion.

 The arms and shoulders take second seat as far as the most used muscles during play, with the legs providing the most of the power needed to lift the player out of the water.
 The arm muscles, biceps and triceps, work with the deltoids and rotator cuff to grab, throw, and score the winning goals.